lindsayjohnston/django-poll-app/README.md

 - model : A model is the single, definitive source of truth about your data.
 It contains the essential fields and behaviors of the data you’re storing.
 - migrations: how Django stores changes to models (and database schema)
 - python manage.py shell : invoke Python shell with DJANGO_SETTINGS_MODULE env. variable
+- A view is a “type” of Web page in your Django application that generally serves a specific function and has a specific template
+- A URLconf maps URL patterns to views